LaTortueVerte/Microb-IOT/README.md

 In order to realize this solution, we will use a set of programmable boards.
 First, an FPGA to which will be attached a camera and a PIR sensor (presence detector).
-Again, an arduino on which can be attached modules according to the needs of users.
+Again, an Arduino on which can be attached modules according to the needs of users.
 These modules are therefore;
 DHT11 sensors that will send the temperature and humidity of the room to the user A thermal camera and a MQ2 sensor that will detect the presence of smoke in the room.
 The actuator will open a water valve that will extinguish the fire
 A water level sensor that will detect a flood, the actuator will be here a small pump to empty the water.

-Finally the last board will be a Raspberry Pi which will communicate with the arduino and the FPGA using the UART protocol.
+Finally the last board will be a Raspberry Pi which will communicate with the Arduino and the FPGA using the UART protocol.
-This one allows first to make the link between the FPGA and the arduino but especially to be able to make them communicate with the cloud via AWS.
+This one allows first to make the link between the FPGA and the Arduino but especially to be able to make them communicate with the cloud via AWS.

 ---